frappe/erpnext_documentation/erpnext_documentation/www/docs/v13/user/manual/en/human-resources/grievance-type.md

 > Introduced in version-13

-**To resolve Employee grievances, first we need to classify them.
-For these grievances, the company may have to set different process for solving different Type of Grievance.**
+**To resolve Employee grievances, we need to classify them.
+For this, the company may have to identify different Types of Grievances.**

 In ERPNext, you can create a Grievance Type for Handling such grievance.

-To access Attendance, go to:
+To access Grievance Type, go to:

 > Home > Human Resources > Grievance Type